What is a Nexus Letter? (With VA Nexus Letter Example)

 What Should You Do if Your Physician Won’t Write You a Nexus Letter?

-Ideally, your medical nexus letter will be written by a physician or specialist who has treated you before.
+As we just mentioned, your nexus letter should ideally be written by a physician or specialist who has treated you before.
 However, not all physicians and specialists are comfortable writing one.
 Even if they are, they may not have the time to do so.

 If you can’t find a physician to write your medical nexus letter, you still have a couple options:

 1. An independent medical examiner (IME) will usually be able to provide a nexus letter.
-Keep in mind that IMEs can be expensive, often charging anywhere from a thousdand to several thousand dollars.
+Keep in mind that IMEs can be expensive, often charging anywhere from a thousand to several thousand dollars.
+Additionally, understand that if the IME is found to have a low probative value, their nexus letter may actually hurt your case rather than help it.

-2. An option that may be more efficient is to consult with a Veterans’ Benefits Appeals attorney who may be able to connect you with a physician who is experienced in writing medical nexus letters.
+2. An option that may be more efficient is to consult with a Veterans’ Benefits Appeals attorney who can advise you on a sound course of action based on your personal circumstances.

 Common Questions About VA Nexus Letters